Canva vs Crello for Social Media Marketing 2026: Which One Actually Wins?

 Who Should Choose Canva?

-• You manage multiple social accounts and want scheduling built in (avoiding extra tool costs that add up over time)
+- You manage multiple social accounts and want scheduling built in (avoiding extra tool costs that add up fast)

-Canva is also the smarter choice if you're already using HubSpot, Mailchimp, or Shopify.
-The native integrations make your whole workflow significantly smoother.
+Canva is also the smarter choice if you're already using HubSpot, Mailchimp, or Shopify, since the native integrations make your whole workflow significantly smoother.
 One less thing to manually connect.

 Who Should Choose Crello?